PavanLokesh25/deepfake-edge-detector/README.md

-# YOLOv8-Face + EfficientNet-B0 | Jetson Nano / Jetson Orin Compatible
+# YOLOv8-Face + EfficientNet-B0 |  Jetson Orin Compatible

 This repository contains an offline, real-time deepfake detection system designed to run efficiently on edge devices such as NVIDIA Jetson Nano and Jetson Orin.
 The system combines: